oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/api/types.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3/src/api/types.ts)

-This file contains utility functions and type definitions for interacting with the Alephium blockchain through its web3 API.
+This file contains utility functions and type definitions for interacting with the Oxygenium blockchain through its web3 API.
 The file defines several functions for converting between different data types used in the API and the corresponding JavaScript types.
 It also defines functions for parsing API responses and converting them into JavaScript objects.

 The file defines several type aliases, including `Number256`, which represents a 256-bit integer, and `Val`, which represents a value that can be passed to or returned from an API call.
 The `NamedVals` type is a record of named `Val` values.

-The `Token` interface represents a token on the Alephium blockchain, with an `id` string and an `amount` of `Number256` type.
+The `Token` interface represents a token on the Oxygenium blockchain, with an `id` string and an `amount` of `Number256` type.
 The file defines functions for converting between `Token` objects and the corresponding `node.Token` objects used in the API.

 The file also defines functions for converting between JavaScript boolean values and the `Bool` type used in the API, as well as between JavaScript strings and the `ByteVec` and `Address` types used in the API.